Ngoc-Phu-Nguyen/EMG-recording-module/README.md

 ![image](https://github.com/Ngoc-Phu-Nguyen/EMG-recording-module/assets/167606858/a62b4619-b6bb-43ef-abd1-c7eeff61201e)

 Fig 5.
 Result of signal EMG from the module - Signal is quite clean.
 There is almost no noise and interference.
 The sampling rate of signal is 3ms.

+# Coding
+Using the tool ST Visual Develop to program and debug for STM8S: setup: CLK, peripheral - I2C, UART,...

+Using Arduino and tool Arduino IDE to program for HC-05 (AT command)

+Using tool STM32CubeIDE to program and debug for SMT32: peripheral UART